zenndos/django-fun/README.md

 ### Row Endnpoint

-**POST** http://localhost:8005/table/row - create a row dynamic model.
+**POST** http://localhost:8005/table/row - create a row of a dynamic model.

 **NOTE**: the request must contain the fields with the same names and types as the current dynamic model, overwise you'll get back a bad request.